PedroJMA/pandoc_CV/markdown/resume.md

-IDB consultant experience and research fellowship: 5 years and 3 months
+Experience in the Inter-American Development Bank: 6 years and 4 months
 --------------

 Aug'13-Apr'14: **Research Assistant** for the Vice Presidency for Sector and Knowledge (VPS) based in Mexico city.
 Under the leadership of [Santiago Levy](https://www.brookings.edu/people/santiago-levy/), I performed empirical research for the project “Productividad, informalidad, ilegalidad y tama$\~{n}$o de los establecimientos” using micro data from Mexican Economic Census 1998, 2003 and 2008.
 This consultancy contributed to the IDB flagship report [Under-Rewarded Efforts: The Elusive Quest for Prosperity in Mexico](https://flagships.iadb.org/es/esfuerzos-mal-recompensados)